 3. Estimated operating quantities flowing at each Interconnect Point shall be used on a daily basis during any current month to determine the estimated Operational Imbalance at such Interconnect Point, with physical flow adjustments to be made during that current month as mutually agreed to by both Parties to attempt to maintain or achieve an Operational Imbalance of zero at such point; provided, however, nothing herein shall affect Transporter's right to unilaterally re-schedule quantities upon 24-hour notice by Transporter to the Shipper (except in the case of operational distress) under Section 22.3 of the General Terms and Conditions of its FERC Gas Tariff, as may be revised from time to time.

-(a) The actual physical flow at each Interconnect Point each month will be determined and communicated in writing by the Interconnect Point Operator to the non - operating Party no later than the 12th of the succeeding month.
+(a) The actual physical flow at each Interconnect Point each month will be determined and communicated in writing by the Interconnect Point Operator to the non - operating Party no later than the 12th day of the succeeding month.
 The Interconnect Point Operator shall be the party which operates the meter at each Interconnect Point (“Interconnect Point Operator").
 Any Operational Imbalance for any calendar month shall be determined on a dekatherm basis, and shall be confirmed in writing within thirty (30) days of the end of such month, substantially in the form set out on the attached Exhibit 3, or in any other form mutually agreeable to the Parties.

-(b) Transporter and Company shall agree upon a plan which will resolve (including payback) any Operational Imbalance within (90) days from the end of the month in which the Operational Imbalance occurs, or within such longer period of time as is mutually agreed to by the Parties.
-In the event, the Party fails or refuses to resolve (including payback) an Operational Imbalance within ninety (90) days from the end of the month in which the imbalance occurs, or within such other time period which has been mutually agreed to by the Parties, then the other Party may pursue any remedies which it may have to determine the amount (if in dispute) and to collect any Operational Imbalance owed such Party.
-In such event, interest shall accrue on the dollar value of the Operational Imbalance from the first day of the first month after the imbalance occurred until the date of payment, in kind or in cash, at the interest rate set forth in 18 CFR 154.67 (2)(iii)(A), as may be amended from time to time; provided however, such interest charges shall not be assessed if Transporter is unable to schedule payback gas or Company is unable to receive payback gas from Transporter.
+(b) Transporter and Company shall agree upon a plan which will resolve (including payback) any Operational Imbalance within thirty (30) days from the end of the month in which the Operational Imbalance occurs, or within such longer period of time as is mutually agreed to by the Parties.
+In the event, the Party fails or refuses to resolve (including payback) an Operational Imbalance within thirty (30) days from the end of the month in which the imbalance occurs, or within such other time period which has been mutually agreed to by the Parties, then the other Party shall resolve the Operational Imbalance in accordance with Section 5(e) below and collect such Operational Imbalance owed such Party.
+In such event, interest shall accrue on the dollar value of the Operational Imbalance from the first day of the first month after the imbalance occurred until the date of payment, in cash, at the interest rate set forth in 18 CFR 154.67 (2)(iii)(A), as may be amended from time to time.
 Additionally, with respect to Operational Imbalances resulting from under-deliveries by Company which are not resolved within the time specified herein, all subsequent deliveries by Company to Transporter at the Interconnect Point may first be credited by Transporter to the existing Operational Imbalance, and thereafter, to Shipper’s scheduled quantities.

 Operational Imbalances shall be indexed to a price (hereinafter referred to as the “Index Price”) which shall be calculated as follows, as may be amended from time to time: